Skip to main content

 LGBTQI senior issues in the Nordic countries

-There is very little documented knowledge about the living conditions of older LGBTI people in the Nordic countries.
+There is little documented knowledge about the living conditions of older LGBTI people in the Nordic countries.
 Older LGBTI people who are actively engaged in the LGBTI movement are also underrepresented.
 Knowledge of the needs of older LGBTI people is often non-existent among health and social care staff.
 Despite common challenges, there is little co-operation between the Nordic countries on LGBTI and ageing.

 Trans, labour market, wallet